 1. Academic responsibility.
 Please remember that when we are in the field, we are fulfilling 'classroom' time-equivalent contact hours (see 'Academic Performance' above).
 For this reason, to the extent possible, all participants must behave as they would under similar circumstances in the classroom.
 This means following instructions given, attending and paying attention during appropriate activities, and not being disruptive during activities.

-2. Departure from the field site.
-For safety reasons, the general rule in the field is that no participant may leave the established 'field site' without authorization from the director or other designated faculty member responsible for the group at the time.
-The 'field site' is normally defined as the lodging facilities area (often a field station for remote sites), but may also be defined as the town in which we are staying for certain sites.
+3. Designated 'field site'.
+For safety reasons, participants may not leave the established 'field site' without authorization from the director or other designated faculty member.
+The 'field site' is normally defined as the lodging facilities area (often a field station for remote sites), but may also be defined as the town in which we are staying for certain sites (e.g., San Ramón).
 Please ask if in doubt.

 Although this is an academic program, you will also have opportunities for recreational travel on your own.
 You should seek to establish an appropriate balance between academics and personal recreation.

 1. Inform your HOST FAMILY of your whereabouts at all times, and

 2. Inform the DIRECTOR (or other designated faculty/staff member) of all travel WHICH INVOLVES AN OVERNIGHT STAY OUTSIDE OF SAN RAMON.
 Please do so by completing & submitting an EEI Personal Travel Form prior to departure.
 Additionally, contact us by any means necessary with any changes to your travel itinerary en route.
 Also see the personal travel section of the 'In-Country Information' page for more information.

 A. Program Fee

 Participants typically pay a comprehensive program fee,